-Female Genital Mutilation (FGM): Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
-Section 5B of the 2003 Act 1 introduced a mandatory reporting duty which requires regulated health and social care professionals and teachers in England and Wales to report 'known' cases of FGM in under 18s which they identify in the course of their professional work to the police.
-The duty applies from 31 October 2015 onwards.
+Female Genital Mutilation (FGM)

+Professionals in all agencies, and individuals and groups in relevant communities, need to be alert to the possibility of a girl being at risk of FGM, or already having suffered FGM.
+Section 5B of the 2003 FGM Act introduced a mandatory reporting duty which requires regulated health and social care professionals and teachers in England and Wales to report 'known' cases of FGM in under 18s which they identify in the course of their professional work to the police.
 It is now a legal requirement to report any cases of FGM to the police.